Orientation (geometry): Two dimensions

 In two dimensions the orientation of any object (line, vector, or plane figure) is given by a single value: the angle through which it has rotated.
 There is only one degree of freedom and only one fixed point about which the rotation takes place.

+Multiple dimensions

+When there are d dimensions, specification of an orientation of an object that does not have any rotational symmetry requires d(d − 1) / 2 independent values.

 Rigid body in three dimensions

 Several methods to describe orientations of a rigid body in three dimensions have been developed.
 They are summarized in the following sections.

 Euler angles

 The first attempt to represent an orientation is attributed to Leonhard Euler.
 He imagined three reference frames that could rotate one around the other, and realized that by starting with a fixed reference frame and performing three rotations, he could get any other reference frame in the space (using two rotations to fix the vertical axis and another to fix the other two axes).
 The values of these three rotations are called Euler angles.

 Tait–Bryan angles

 These are three angles, also known as yaw, pitch and roll, Navigation angles and Cardan angles.
 Mathematically they constitute a set of six possibilities inside the twelve possible sets of Euler angles, the ordering being the one best used for describing the orientation of a vehicle such as an airplane.
 In aerospace engineering they are usually referred to as Euler angles.